open-biz/PolyMask/README.md

 We use high-security **Hardware Vaults (Intel SGX)** to manage these Ghost Wallets.
 Even PolyMask developers cannot see which Ghost Wallet belongs to which user.
 The connection between your identity and your bet is completely severed inside the TEE.

 ### 3. Context-Aware Execution
 The Chrome Extension identifies exactly which market you are viewing and handles the fragmentation and execution in the background.
-You can move $1,000,000 into a market without ever appearing on a "Whale Watch" alert. **You get the retail price for institutional size.**
+You can now move $1,000,000 into a market without ever appearing on a "Whale Watch" alert. **You get the retail price for institutional size.**

 ---